1. Preserved flowers aren’t the same as dried flowers

 5. You can shop them online from the comfort of your home

 BloomBack offers an extensive range of more than 50 designs to choose from.
 For every purchase, 10 per cent goes to the training and hiring of those from disadvantaged backgrounds in Singapore.
-You also get free delivery for selected products.
+You also get free delivery for orders above $150.